📣 Final Call for Feedback

 Take time to cook carefully so your holiday stays happy, safe, and fire-free.

-15 days ago, City of Batavia
+about 1 month ago, City of Batavia

 turkey on fire in an oven AI generated image